Nrgeup/EasyNLP/README.md

 ## FAQ
 - **What is the purpose of building this package?**
     - For me, just for fun and learning in practice.
+    - For users, I hope to help them build the entire code framework to solve NLP tasks more easily.

 - **Why is the function of this package so imperfect?**
     - I am working hard to expand more functions.